Ryan-Holben/Ryan-Holben.github.io/about.md

 My name is Ryan Holben, and I like to solve problems.

 I am currently a [mathematics professor](http://www.furman.edu/academics/mathematics/meet-our-faculty/Pages/Ryan-Holben.aspx).
 I also love to code.
-It is both a tool and a medium with which I explore many interests.
+It is both a tool and a medium by which I explore many interests.

 To see my résumé, click the <span class ="social-resume"><a class="fa fa-file-pdf-o" href="/assets/pdf/Resume.pdf" title="Résumé"></a></span> icon above.